 He currently has two 2CVs, a DS19A, and does the maintenance of his son’s CX.

 As an eight-year-old boy, Eric broke his head for an entire summer vacation over the magically rotating headlights of the camping boss’s break.
 That was the basis of the desire to own and maintain such a car.
 Since 2011 he is the proud owner of a black DS21M.
-At that time, Eric had zero specific DS key experience.
-A self-replaced coupling, an alternative HD pump installation and a worn-out HD pipe in 2014 ensured a fairly steep “learning curve”.
+At that time, Eric had zero specific DS experience.
+A self-replaced clutch, an alternative HD pump installation and a worn-out HD pipe in 2014 ensured a fairly steep “learning curve”.

 All repairs and adjustments en route have been a good learning experience for Eric.